Post Overview: Roundup of the best places to see fall foliage in New York City

 The Northeast has a wide variety of native color-changing trees.
 Not to mention New York City boasts a plethora of gardens and green-spaces with curated collections.
 This is why there is no shortage of colorful arrays of red, orange and yellow leaves.

-I know we’re all excited to get to the meat of the matter, so without further ado let’s dive in to the best spots to see fall foliage in New York City.
+I know we’re all excited to get to the meat of the matter, so without further ado let’s dive in to the best spots to see fall foliage in NYC.

 Best time to visit New York City for fall color

 Peak fall color in New York City varies from year to year, but a safe bet is to plan your visit around the first or second week of November to see the best fall color in New York City.

 And yes, I know that mid-November sounds late, but I can’t tell you how many times we’ve had folks visit in October expecting to get fall color only to leave surprised by how green the trees are during that month.

 Best Fall Foliage in New York City

 Located in the very heart of Greenwich Village, Washington Square Park is easily one of the most beautiful parks in New York City, especially during fall.
 The energetic mood is contagious and you’ll notice park visitors from all corners of the world congregate on the various benches.

 The park isn’t a big one, less than 10 acres, but it’s nonetheless home to some of the best fall foliage in New York City.
 The pathways leading to the fountain in the middle of the park are lined with trees that turn to beautiful shades or orange, red and yellow.

 Fun Fact: The American elm in the northwest corner of park is more than 300 years old and is one of the oldest trees in Manhattan.
 It was also site of the (rumored) hangings of traitors during the American Revolutionary War.